 On a rainy night in winter

 The group wanted to describe the new company in a way that reflected life on Phillip Island.
 Michael Cleeland suggested Onshore Theatre and it was enthusiastically agreed to.
 A few days later, however, Michael was discussing the name with some local surfer friends.
 They told him that onshore wind was not what the surfers looked for when heading out, but that an offshore wind was much more favourable.
 Michael quickly made a few phone calls and it was decided that Offshore Theatre would be the company’s name.
 The group was incorporated soon after that.
 Cinderella was a huge success and set up the company financially, allowing it to produce more shows.
 At that time the company attempted to put on three productions a year, a comedy, a drama and a pantomime.
-These days the company thrives on producing a major production once a year, and staging readings at the Phillip Island Winery on Berrys Beach Road.
+These days the company thrives on producing a major production early in the year and the Spring Revue in October.

-Shows are regularly sold out as the company continues to deliver quality theatre that has entertained audiences for almost twenty years.
+Shows are regularly sold out as the company continues to deliver quality theatre that has entertained audiences for more than twenty years.